 - Prep the Ingredients:

-Preheat the oven to 350°F and grease a loaf pan with non-stick spray or a light coating of oil.
+Instructions Preheat oven to 350°F and use a non-stick cooking spray or light oil to grease a loaf pan.
 Dry roast the macadamia nuts

-in a skillet a few minutes until they brown a little, then chop and set aside.
+in a skillet for a few minutes until they brown a little, then chop and set aside.

 - Mix the Batter: